Current Student Trustee

 |Stacy L. Pederson||2005-2006|

 The Board of Trustees

-The Board of Trustees is Western Washington University's governing board, its legal owner and final authority.
-The Board sets policy for the university which the administration carries out in the day to day management of the institution.
-Providing policy direction and guidance, the trustees of Western Washington University represent the constituents’ interest in the institution.
+The Western Washington University Board of Trustees is the University's governing body, whose broad responsibilities are to supervise, coordinate, manage, and regulate Western Washington University as provided by the state statute (RCW 28B.35.100).
+The board sets the strategic direction and guidance for the university which the administration carries out in the day-to-day management of the institution.
+Providing policy direction and guidance, the trustees of Western Washington University represent the constituents' interests in the institution.

 Responsibilities of the Student Trustee

 The Student Trustee fulfills the same function as all other Trustees, considering the needs of students, staff, faculty, and community members alike.
 However, the Student Trustee brings to the position their individual perspective navigating the university as a student.
 The Student Trustee does not conduct business on behalf of the Associated Students or its governing bodies, nor does the Student Trustee represent the interest of the entire student body.

 The Student Trustee is a fully vested member of the board with rights, responsibilities and privileges accorded to all trustees.
 Trustee duties are explained in RCW 28B.35.120.
 The Student Trustee participates in at least six board meetings a year.
 The only differences between the Student Trustee and the other members of the Board is that they serve for one year and are not able to vote on personnel matters.
 Students must be willing to work in a collaborative environment where attendance and preparation are key for full participation.
 The first Student Trustee was appointed in 1998.